Priyo-1158/cse4104-7c-t05-ai-academic-mentor/README.md

 ## 🎯 Problem Statement

-Students struggle with:
+Students face recurring friction in self-directed learning:

-- 📅 Unstructured study schedules
+- 📅 No structured way to organize study schedules across multiple subjects and deadlines
-- 📚 Generic materials not adapting to pace
+- 📚 Generic study materials that don't adapt to individual pace
-- ❓ No instant academic Q&A
+- ❓ Academic questions that come up at odd hours with no one available to answer
-- 📊 Lack of feedback on strengths/weaknesses
+- 📊 No easy feedback loop to see personal strengths and weak areas

 ### 💡 Our Solution

 **AI Academic Mentor** is an intelligent learning assistant that :